WomenHackAI

 What does the application process look like?

 This hackathon is an application-only event.
-Please apply via our website, we will screen each application thoroughly.
+Please apply via our website, the application deadline is the 8th of September.
+We will screen each application thoroughly.
 Our decision is based on your expertise as well as a fit to the track and the rest of the team.
-We will let you know by September 21st if you’ll be part of this amazing opportunity.
+We will let you know by September 11th if you’ll be part of this amazing opportunity.
 We have limited space, and if we do not choose you – please don’t worry, you can still become part of our AI community later on and join future hackathons.

 How can I find a team?